 A Google search will help you find PDF manuals you want for practically anything you own, often for free.

-If you have a paper manual for your equipment, why not scan it to PDF format and save it on your CD/DVD so you can find it when you need it.
+If you have a paper manual for your equipment, why not scan it to PDF format and save it to your preferred location so you can find it when you need it.